navaneeth1252/Pothole_Detection/README.txt

 * Create an IFTTT account
 * Use Webhooks server as a service and create an event name
 * use Email service in which you need to give your mail id
-* Then follow the code to trigger your event
+* Then follow the code to trigger your event(in this the event name should be mentioned)
 * link your Webhooks and e-mail service on IFTTT platform
 * Webhooks server will give an unique API Key which should be placed in the code